April 22: Site Tours | April 23-24: Exhibition & Conference

 Edmonton Global

-Nearly one-third of global greenhouse gas emissions are generated by industry, where the production of plastics, cement, and steel represents the largest contributors.
-The case for an industrial-scale supply of low-carbon hydrogen to enable the decarbonization of these hard-to-abate industries is clear, yet uncertainties remain as to whether industry, investors and off-takers are willing to pay the premium for “green” versions of these materials.
+Nearly one-third of global greenhouse gas (GHG) emissions are generated by the production of plastics, cement, and steel.
+The case for an industrial-scale supply of low-carbon hydrogen to enable the decarbonization of these hard-to-abate industries is clear, yet uncertainties remain as to whether industry, investors and off-takers are willing to pay the premium to “go green”.

 Attendee insights: